 Every glass comes with a specific fitment into the window, as a Single Glazed Unit (SGU), Double Glazed Unit (DGU), or Laminated.

-Good hardware is designed to enhance the look and style of the windows while ensuring smooth, effortless operation, for years to come.
+Good hardware is designed to enhance the look and style.

 HARDWARE IN A WINDOW: